-Bourbon Soaked Eggnog Fruitcake Pound Cake: Dense traditional pound cake filled with bourbon soaked candied fruit and pecans all topped with an eggnog glaze.
+This Bourbon Soaked Eggnog Fruitcake Pound Cake is a pound cake filled with bourbon soaked candied fruit, pecans with eggnog glaze.

 If you are reading this and it’s before December 21st at around 5pm-ish PST know that I am running frantically around my house trying to clean.

 Which is great.